The Tenant Checkout Process

 With the exception of actually selling your rental property, you’ve now completed a full landlord management cycle.
 If you followed the tenant screening, check-in, management and tenant checkout processes correctly, it’s very likely you had an “IDEAL” investment experience.
 In other words, you got some Income via cash flow, Depreciation benefits, Equity increase (if you took out a mortgage) Appreciation over time, and Leverage (if you used “other people’s money.”)

-Time to start advertising for a new tenant and getting organized again.
+It’s time to start advertising for a new tenant and getting organized again.
 Whether you knocked it out of the park or you had some major problems with your last tenant, now’s your opportunity to do better!
-Keep tuning into our helpful posts and get ready for another great tenancy and much more to come!
+Keep tuning into our helpful posts and get ready for another great tenancy and many more to come!